U.S. minimizes prospect of new North Korea initiative at Moon summit

 He said summit outcomes would include “tangible partnerships related to addressing supply-chain security and enhancing public and private cooperation on advanced technology.”

-Ahead of the summit, Ford Motor Co (F.N) and South Korean battery maker SK Innovation (096770.KS) are set to launch a battery joint venture in the United States to support the ramp-up of the U.S. automaker's electric vehicle rollout, people familiar with the matter told Reuters. read more
+Ahead of the summit, Ford Motor Co and South Korean battery maker SK Innovation are set to launch a battery joint venture in the United States to support the ramp-up of the U.S. automaker’s electric vehicle rollout, people familiar with the matter told Reuters.

-And South Korea's Samsung Electronics Co Ltd (005930.KS) could begin construction of a planned $17 billion U.S. chip plant in the third quarter of this year, a South Korean newspaper reported on Monday. read more
+And South Korea’s Samsung Electronics Co Ltd could begin construction of a planned $17 billion U.S. chip plant in the third quarter of this year, a South Korean newspaper reported on Monday.

+Reporting by Jarrett Renshaw, David Brunnstrom and Steve Holland; editing by Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.